bkimminich/kata-botwars/README.md

 --------------- | -----------
 Defense Down | Reduces the _Armor_ and _Resistance_ of a bot by 50%.
 Can not be inflicted on bots who are already under this effect.
 Offense Down | Reduces the _Power_ of a bot by 25%.
 Can not be inflicted on bots who are already under this effect.
-Continuous Damage | Damage over Time (DoT) effect that reduces a bot's integrity by ```power of attacker - armor of affected bot``` each turn until it expires.
+Continuous Damage | Damage over Time (DoT) effect that reduces a bot's integrity by ```power of attacker``` each turn until it expires.
 Can be stacked multiple times on the same bot.
-Bomb | Performs a delayed _Standard Attack_ on the affected bot when its duration expires.
+Bomb | Causes ```random(between 0,5 and 1) * power of attacker - armor of affected bot``` damage to the affected bot _when the effect expires_.
 Can be stacked multiple times on the same bot.
-Bomb detonation does not reapply Bomb effect.
 Speed Down | Slows the Turn Meter down by 25% which reduces the amount of actions a bot can take during battle.
 Stun | Stunned bots will miss their moves while under this effect.
 Furthermore a stunned bot cannot evade attacks.